Application State

 strongly coupled with the application state.

 The application state can be updated by applying the log entries.
-In this figure, the last applied entry is of index 55.
+In this figure, the lastly applied entry is of index 55.

-can generate a snapshot arbitrarily to compact the log.
+RaftApp can arbitrarily generate a snapshot to compact the log.

-makes a snapshot and stores it in the snapshot repository.
+When RaftApp makes a snapshot and stores it in the snapshot repository,

-The latest snapshot is immediately picked up by the Raft process and it
+The newest snapshot is immediately picked up by an internal thread

 In this figure, the snapshot index is 51.